Home

 CHANGING GPS-6010/LX OUTPUT SETTINGS:

-* A GPS-DB9 or GPS-USB cable is required to adjust the output settings.
+* A GPS-USB cable is required to adjust the output settings.

 IMPORTANT: SiRFdemo allows you to change many of the GPS-6010/LX configuration settings but we recommend that you only touch the output settings as described below.
 Changing other settings may result in poor performance or may cause the GPS to stop communicating properly.